Underground big room trance.

 Market

 The underground trance/progressive market is consolidating around Coldharbour and a small cohort of allied labels.
 Nifra, Estiva, and Daxson are the reference tier, each with 150K–350K monthly listeners.
 Pavlo Vicci represents the emerging wave.
 Tim Clark has EDMA wins and Schulz mentorship that rival Nifra's credentials, but Spotify listeners are lagging by 130K–330K.
-The gap is not production quality—it's brand visibility and algorithmic seeding.
-The opportunity: Tim can climb faster because his social foundation (120K Instagram) is being under-leveraged.
-Most Coldharbour artists have 3–5x Tim's streaming with a fraction of his social following.
-This is a conversion asymmetry.
+The gap is not production quality—it's a poisoned brand narrative and a social following built on paid acquisition rather than real fans.
+The 120K Instagram is not an underleveraged asset—it's a liability that signals inauthenticity to anyone who looks closely.
+The opportunity: a clean-slate rebrand paired with a fan page network that builds real, engaged audiences from scratch.

 Spotify Monthly Listeners